 - Double check labels.
 You do read labels, right?
 Hidden carbs could be an issue.
 Learn more to see if your food labels may be leading you astray!

 - Are you living on LC specialty foods?
 Low carb bars, low carb bread or wraps, sugar-free chocolate, Dreamfield’s pasta, anything with sugar alcohols?
-Yes, even foods designated and advertised as low carb legal can cause problems for some.
-If you’re struggling, go back to the most natural foods you can and add any special items back one at a time to see if what may be making trouble for you.
+Yes, even foods designated and advertised as low-carb-legal can cause problems for some.
+If you’re struggling, go back to the most natural foods you can and add any special items back one at a time to see if one may be making trouble for you.

 - Do you have a long history of yo-yo dieting?
 I hate to tell you, but that’s hard on one’s metabolism.
 People who have extensive histories of harsh dieting over time can find it more difficult to lose weight.